 Customers interact only with the brand they trust, while the banking provider manages the technical infrastructure, compliance requirements, and transaction processing in the background.

-Our model exemplifies it by offering API-driven solutions, including multi-currency IBANs, white-label debit cards, digital wallets, and global payment capabilities.
+ConnectPay’s model is a strong example of this: we offer API-driven solutions, including multi-currency IBANs, white-label debit cards, digital wallets, and global payment capabilities.
 In addition, we take care of such back-end functions as compliance by offering embedded compliance with KYC and AML regulations, as well as of transaction security, on behalf of our clients.
 This leaves more time and resources for them to create a truly seamless customer experience.

 How white label banking works

-• First, a licensed financial institution provides the regulated infrastructure required to operate banking services.
-This includes payment networks, account management systems, and compliance frameworks.
+- The provider (backend) – A licensed financial institution provides the regulated infrastructure required to operate banking services, including payment networks, account management systems, and compliance frameworks.

-• Finally, the partner company builds a branded interface around these services.
-Customers see the brand they recognize, while the banking provider handles the complex operational and regulatory processes behind the scenes.
+- The partner (frontend) – The partner company builds a branded interface around these services.
+Customers see the brand they recognise, while the banking provider handles the complex operational and regulatory processes behind the scenes.

 Why businesses are turning to white label banking